Last updated on September 22, 2025

 Krav, the Unredeemed | Illustration by Randy Vargas

-Partner With legends can be included in the 99 of your Commander deck, in which case they act just like normal partner with cards, allowing you to search up their partner card and add it to your hand.
+Partner with legends can be included in the 99 of your Commander deck, in which case they act just like normal partner with cards and allow you to search up their partner card and add it to your hand.

-Notably, partner with commanders are different from the new Doctor Who doctor’s companion cards, which can be partnered with any of the doctor-type legends from that Magic expansion, instead of one other specific creature.
+Notably, partner with commanders are different from the Doctor Who doctorโs companion cards, which can be partnered with any of the doctor-type legends from that Magic expansion, instead of one other specific creature.

 The newest partner commanders, Blue, Loyal Raptor and Owen Grady, Raptor Trainer are a pair of Jurassic World creatures that combine into a Temur commander pair built around dinosaurs.
 Owen Grady taps to put one of four ability counters on a dinosaur, and Blue makes other dinos you control enter with the same counters that it has.
 Their 3- and 4-mana costs make them a great play into one another; dropping Owen one turn, then following up with Blue and putting a haste counter on it is a pretty good one-two punch.